willsmart/nobo/README.md

 I unashamedly admit that much of this code reinvents the wheel.
 You know ho else does?
 Tesla, that's who.
 It's not always a bad thing.

-I'm not going to write my own websocket layer, but in general when faced with a programming problem that could be solved with 200 lines of code I will do that rather than using an off the shelf tool to do it for me.
+I'm not going to write my own websocket layer (well, not this time!) but in general when faced with a programming problem that could be solved with 200 lines of code I will do that rather than using an off the shelf tool to do it for me.
 Call it a personal style choice that may explain some of the bespoke-code in NoBo.

 As the project moves on I expect some of this bespoke code will be swapped out for more convential tools.